-Hammond Park, with 1.4 acres, was a gift to the city of Wausau from Sue Hammond Rea in memory of her father Benjamin Franklin Hammond in 1933.
+Hammond Park, with 1.4 acres, was a gift to the City of Wausau from Sue Hammond Rea in memory of her father Benjamin Franklin Hammond in 1933 who had been a successful lumberman in the area, as early as 1875.
 In 1925 Mrs. Rea had purchased the property from a brewery and improved it with tree and shrub plantings, the bandstand, a fountain, and playground equipment, using her own funds.
-Benjamin Hammond had been a successful lumberman in the area, as early as 1875.

 According to the Historic Landmark Nomination Form, the bandstand and the drinking fountain were designed by Charles H. Ramsdell, landscape architect from Minneapolis.
 It has a base of local field stone with a pagoda style roof.